 Dr. Jorge L. Contreras is Visiting Associate Professor at American University’s Washington College of Law where he teaches intellectual property law.
 Previously, he served as a Senior Lecturer in Law and Acting Director of the Intellectual Property Program at Washington University in St. Louis, School of Law.
 His research focuses on the effects of intellectual property structures and governmental regulation on the dissemination of scientific and technological innovation.
-Dr. Contreras also serves as co-Chair of the American Bar Association's Section of Science and Technology Law Committee on Technical Standardization.
+Professor Contreras also serves as co-Chair of the American Bar Association's Section of Science and Technology Law Committee on Technical Standardization.
 He holds leadership positions with ASTM International, the Smart Grid Interoperability Panel (SGIP), American Intellectual Property Law Association (AIPLA), and similar organizations.
 He recently completed a four-year term on the Council of the National Human Genome Research Institute at the National Institutes of Health.
 Dr. Contreras is the editor of the American Bar Association's Technical Standards Patent Policy Manual (ABA Publishing: Chicago, 2007) and has published numerous articles and book chapters relating to the legal issues surrounding intellectual property, scientific research and standards development.
 He has served as the principal legal counsel to the Internet Engineering Task Force (IETF), the leading developer of Internet architecture, transport and security standards, since 1998.

 Dr. Richard J. Gilbert